msdale/food-festival/README.md

 # food-festival
-A fun-and-games celebration of Cuisinart
+A community celebration of Cuisinart